lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 > - Fixed length recording
 > - Re recording audio from midi at a button's push
 > - Handling of audio clip tails (recording and playing) to have perfect loops
 > - Automatic detection of dummy tracks.
-Because dummy clips are faster than vsts.
+Because dummy clips are lighter than vsts.
 > - Automatic scenes follow action to have more of an arrangement view feeling but still being able to loop them
 > - Automatic track, clip, scene naming / coloring
-> - Validating code that can detect different kind of set configuration "errors" (routings, volumes, unused devices etc)
+> - Validator code that can detect different kind of set configuration "errors" (routings, volumes, unused devices etc)
 > - A tool to bounce session to arrangement
 > - A few other tools that can be found in the action_groups folder